 Winnebago Industries[®] does not assume responsibility for damage incurred while towing this vehicle.

-NOTE: Consult the chassis manual for any additional towing instructions or precautions provided by the chassis manufacturer.
+NOTE: Consult your chassis manual for towing instructions or precautions provided by the chassis manufacturer.

 Do not lift on bumper.
 Damage will result to front end body parts.